janklab/janklab-core/doc/Feature_Areas.md

 * `localtime` - a local (wall clock) time
 * `duration` - a length of time

-The `localdate` class is a top level class; the rest are in the `jl.time` namespace.
+These are found in the `jl.time` namespace.

 ## Validators